 Thandi has become a fantastic success story for the rhino.
 In January 2016 she gave birth to a beautiful calf – a little miracle baby, Thembi, whose name means Hope.
-Thanks to Dr Fowlds and his team, not only did Thandi survive the most horrific poaching ordeal, but she now has a healthy calf, a symbol of the fight that we need to win against the poachers.
+Thandi gave birth to her second calf in January 2017, named Colin.
+Thanks to Dr Fowlds and his team, not only did Thandi survive the most horrific poaching ordeal, but she now has two healthy calves, a symbol of the fight that we need to win against the poachers.

 When Jules was 12, she decided to have another rhino painting party.
 Over 90 people came to her house in Hong Kong and painted small ceramic rhino, raising another R30 000.

-Over the past 4 years, Jules has been featured in various newspapers, magazines and even on radio, both in Hong Kong and in South Africa.
+Over the past 8 years, Jules has been featured in various newspapers, magazines and even on radio, both in Hong Kong and in South Africa.
 In January 2014, after moving back to South Africa to attend boarding school in Grahamstown, she started making JuMu rhino wristbands in various colours. and concentrated her efforts on selling them in schools all over South Africa.
 These have been sold by various schools in South Africa in their school colours, so kids are able to wear them proudly and advocate for the rhino wherever they go.
-The JuMu wristbands have even made it into schools in America and Australia.
+The JuMu wristbands have even made it into schools in America, Australia and Brazil.

-With the last donation, Chipembere have invested in Dixie the Dog, who Jules is very excited about.
+With on of the donations, Chipembere have invested in Dixie the Dog, who Jules is very excited about.
 Dixie is being trained as a human scent tracker dog.
 She is still doing her general bush familiarisation training, but once trained, she will be a first-class poacher tracker and help ensure that the rhino are safe.